UKGovLD/URI-patterns-core/URI Patterns v0.4.md

   The natural fragment stripping action of the HTTP protocol means that the HTTP retrieval request will be made using the URI stripped of its fragment.
 The content of the HTTP response, served directly with a 200 OK status code, is expected to describe the ‘thing’ (a school in the case of the example above) using its assigned URI, ie. **`../school/100866#id`** in the case of this example, as a subject identifier.

   Where the fragment identifier pattern is used, the fragment "**`id`**" shall always imply that the URI identifies a (real-world) "thing".

 2. Use a URI without a fragment identifier eg:

-**../id/school/100866
+**`../id/school/100866`**

-** and arrange for a 303 (See Other) response that redirects to a ‘document’ (an information-resource) eg:
+  and arrange for a 303 (See Other) response that redirects to a ‘document’ (an information-resource) eg:

-**../doc/school/100866
+  **`../doc/school/10086`**

-**a distinct resource, that describes the ‘thing’ (school, organisation etc.) using the assigned URI as a subject identifier.
+  a distinct resource, that describes the ‘thing’ (school, organisation etc.) using the assigned URI as a subject identifier.

-Where the 303-redirect pattern is used for identifying (real-world) "things" as and their associated documents, the **{type} **terms "**id**" and "**doc**" shall be used respectively
+  Where the 303-redirect pattern is used for identifying (real-world) "things" as and their associated documents, the **`{type}`** terms "**`id`**" and "**`doc`**" shall be used respectively

-The **id** to **doc** redirection pattern has been in common usage on data.gov.uk linked data deployments.
+The **`id`** to **`doc`** redirection pattern has been in common usage on `data.gov.uk` linked data deployments.
 However, it suffers from the problem of inducing an extra HTTP round-trip compounded by the network level round-trips involved in setting up the underlying connection.
 For browser users, following a redirection the URI presented in the address bar is updated to that of the redirection target.
 In some cases this has led to people incorrectly interpret the URI of a reference-document as being the URI of corresponding reference-item.

-The **#id** pattern illustrated above has the advantage of enabling information to be retrieved in a single HTTP round-trip.
-Note that in the example give we use a trailing **#id** with the intention that **../school/100866** is a relatively small ‘document’ with a single primary topic, in this case the school in question.
+The **`#id`** pattern illustrated above has the advantage of enabling information to be retrieved in a single HTTP round-trip.
+Note that in the example give we use a trailing **`#id`** with the intention that **`../school/100866`** is a relatively small ‘document’ with a single primary topic, in this case the school in question.

 In principle we could also use fragment in a different way eg:

-	**../school#100866**
+  **`../school#100866`**

-The problem with this approach is that it makes **../school** a relatively large ‘document’ that would need describe all schools that could be referenced within the document by the trailing fragment - something of the order of 65 thousand schools.
+The problem with this approach is that it makes **`../school`** a relatively large ‘document’ that would need describe all schools that could be referenced within the document by the trailing fragment - something of the order of 65 thousand schools.

 More details of these two options are presented in "[Cool URIs for the Semantic Web](http://www.w3.org/TR/cooluris/)", a W3C Note.